-Leverage exposure and management is embedded as part of the Group's capital planning process and considered in line with the Common Equity Tier 1 capital and risk-based asset ratios as part of the long term plan.
-The Capital Management Forum tracks compliance monitoring of leverage and performance to plan on a monthly basis.
+The Leverage ratio is embedded as part of the Group's capital planning process and is considered in line with Common Equity Tier 1 capital and risk-based asset ratios as part of the long term plan.
+The Capital Management Forum monitors the compliance and performance of the Leverage ratio to the long term plan on a monthly basis.
 Management actions are recommended by the Capital Management Forum to the Asset and Liability Committee to prevent the Group from being excessively leveraged and to seek to ensure that capital ratios remain in excess of minimum capital requirements in normal circumstances and in stress.

-2 Description of the factors that had an impact on the leverage ratio during the period to which the disclosed leverage ratio refers: The Group's leverage ratio has increased in the year from 9.6% to 10.3% on a transitional basis, which is primarily driven from a higher increase in the Common Equity Tier 1 capital, as a result of retained earnings, than exposures.
+2 Description of the factors that had an impact on the leverage ratio during the period to which the disclosed leverage ratio refers:

-Enhruary 2016
+The Group's leverage ratio has remained strong at 10.3% on a transitional basis in the year.
+An increase in leverage exposures as a result of additional lending is offset by an increase in Tier 1 Capital from retained earnings in the year.